What you see around The Bend today is rooted in its past.

 See Them While You Can

-One trip to The History Museum might not be enough.
-Several exhibits change, giving visitors a new look every time they make a visit.
+One stop at The History Museum might not be enough.
+Several exhibits change, giving visitors a new look every time they make the trip.

 Tour an Historic Mansion